Five takeaways from Prince Harry's speech

 Video

-Prince Harry has made his first speech since announcing that he and Meghan will be stepping back from being senior royals.

-BBC royal correspondent Jonny Dymond breaks down what he learned from it.
+BBC royal correspondent Jonny Dymond on what he learned from the duke's speech about stepping back.

 -